Code-Institute-Submissions/StreamTwoProject-1/README.md

 [jsSocials](http://js-socials.com) was used to generate the sharing links used page.

-The contact form at in the footer uses Flask-WTF forms and a JQuery Ajax to handle submission, all form validation is handled by the server, any validation errors are returned in a JSON object, looped through and JQuery is used to display the errors to the user.
+The contact form in the footer uses Flask-WTF to produce the form and a JQuery Ajax function to handle form submission, all form validation is handled by the server, any validation errors are returned in a JSON object, looped through and JQuery is used to display the errors to the user.
 The form doesn't send any e-mails, but uses a setTimeout() function to simulate the effect.

 ## Technologies Used